 - 1. All buildings shall have a minimum building frontage on a public street of seventy-five (75) percent of the frontage of the lot.
 The Commission Development Review Board may waive this requirement if the proposed land use warrants less building frontage to accommodate on-site parking on the side of the building or due to site constraints. - 2.
 All structures require clear windows, which shall encompass at least fifty (50) percent of the building façade along the street from three (3) feet to six (6) feet and eight (8) inches above the finished sidewalk grade. - 3.
 At-grade, below grade and above grade parking is allowed.
-However, at-grade structured parking shall not be allowed unless the parking is on the interior of the structure and a liner building is present along the street frontage on the first floor. - F. Building Height.
-The maximum allowable building height shall be four (4) stories or fifty-eight (58) feet, whichever is less. - G. Permitted and Conditional Uses.
+However, at-grade structured parking shall not be allowed unless the parking is on the interior of the structure and a liner building is present along the street frontage on the first floor.

+F. Building Height.

+- 1. -Except as permitted in Section 608.F.2, The maximum allowable building height shall be four (4) stories or fifty-eight (58) feet, whichever is less. - F.2.
+In accordance with 24 V.S.A. § 4412, any affordable housing development, as defined in 24 V.S.A. § 4303(2), shall be permitted one additional floor for no more than five (5) stories or seventy-two (72) feet, whichever is less, provided that the structure complies with the Vermont Fire and Building Safety Code. - G. Permitted and Conditional Uses.
 Permitted and Conditional uses are as indicated on the Use Chart in Section 620-622 of this Code. - H. Access to Public Streets.
 Curb cuts onto major arterial streets shall be minimized; shared curb cuts and joint access are strongly encouraged.
-Each property shall be allowed a single curb cut in accordance with the width requirements of Section 705 unless waived by the Planning Commission Development Review Board upon determination that an additional curb cut is necessary to provide adequate access to the site. - I. Parking Requirements and Location - 1.
-The parking requirements are as follows:
+Each property shall be allowed a single curb cut in accordance with the width requirements of Section 705 unless waived by the Planning Commission Development Review Board upon determination that an additional curb cut is necessary to provide adequate access to the site.

+I. Parking Requirements and Location

+1. The parking requirements are as follows: